geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-02/meeting-transcript.md

 And there's a short write up in there and how it works.
 But basically, after the meeting last week where we discussed some of the edge cases involving explicit and implicit inputs and outputs, I realized that what I had been doing a week ago is just not sufficient, so I took a new approach where we ban all realizes within the function we're capturing or within the JIT function we're capturing unconditionally.
-Last week, there was this thing there about certain UOPs, but that's gone.
+Last week, there was this thing there about certain UOps, but that's gone.
 It's very simple, just no realizes.
 So just one single line added to tensor.py.
 And so the new strategy is we're able to